 In the event of a sale or merger of the Company and Mr. Quist is not retained in his current position, the Company would be obligated to continue paying Mr. Quist's current compensation and benefits for seven years following the merger or sale.
-The employment agreement further provides that Mr. Quist is entitled to receive annual retirement benefits beginning (i) one month from the date of his retirement (to commence no sooner than age 65), (ii) five years following complete disability, or (iii) upon termination of his employment without cause.
+The employment agreement further provides that Mr. Quist is entitled to receive annual retirement benefits beginning (i) one month from the date of his retirement, (ii) five years following complete disability, or (iii) upon termination of his employment without cause.
 These retirement benefits are to be paid for a period of twenty years in annual installments in the amount equal to 75% of his then current level of compensation.
 In the event that Mr. Quist dies prior to receiving all retirement benefits thereunder, the remaining benefits are to be paid to his heirs.
-The Company expensed nil and \$900,000 during the years ended December 31, 2022 and 2021, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
-The liability accrued was \$7,556,363 and \$7,556,363 as of December 31, 2022 and 2021, respectively.
+The Company expensed nil and nil during the years ended December 31, 2023 and 2022, respectively, to cover the present value of anticipated retirement benefits under the employment agreement.
+The liability accrued was \$7,556,363 and \$7,556,363 as of December 31, 2023 and 2022, respectively.